ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 The `uses` field of a property map resource in an IRD entry specifies dependencies as discussed in Section 2.7.
+It is an array of the resource ID(s) of the resource(s) that properties of entities in domains specified in `entity-domains` depend on.
+In this property map, every property value of every entity depends on this array of resources.

+=== Below TBD: ===

+The `uses` field of a property map resource in an IRD entry specifies dependencies as discussed in Section 2.7.
 It is an array of the resource ID(s) of the resource(s) that each domain in `entity-domains` depends on, in order to provide the properties specified in the `properties` capability.